niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 As a first step `getword()` will copy all the meta-data in the dictionary `meta_d` into the dictionary `word`.
 This dictionary will hold all the data for one individual word token.

-If `getword()` receives a `gloss` node, this is an Akkadian word, or an entire Akkadian phrase or sentence, that is inserted in a Sumerian text as a translation gloss.
+If `getword()` receives a `gloss` node, this node represents either an Akkadian word, or an entire Akkadian phrase or sentence, that is inserted in a Sumerian text as a translation gloss.
 Akkadian words are not lemmatized in [ETCSL][], so all we can collect is the `form` (the transliteration) and the language.
 These fields are added to the `word` dictionary, `word` is appended to the list `alltexts` and control is returned to the previous function (`getline()`), which will send the next word.

 If `getword()` receives a `w` node (a word) it will assign different attributes of that node to different fields in the `word` dictionary.
 The Citation Form (`cf`) is found in the attribute `lemma`.